What Makes New Orleans So Fun? These Experiences Say It All

 Tourists stroll along the old Royal Street in the French Quarter of New Orleans, Louisiana.
 The street is lined with historic buildings featuring colorful facades, ornate balconies, and classic wrought-iron railings.

-Parallel to Bourbon Street—the next street downriver—but miles apart in aesthetic, Royal Street is lined with elegant antiques stores, art galleries, and jewelry shops.
+Parallel to Bourbon Street — the next street downriver — but miles apart in aesthetic, Royal Street is lined with elegant antique stores, art galleries, and jewelry shops.

 Take your time strolling down this upscale street, popping in to get a closer look at a unique piece of furniture or bold painting, and speaking with proprietors to get insights into the local marketplace.